Power Point Show MP3 audio

 Paradoxes of the Cross

-2. The cross of Christ is filled with paradoxes that declare the redemptive work of God in Christ and confirm our faith, 2 Cor.
+2. The cross of Christ is filled with paradoxes that reveal the redemptive work of God in Christ and confirm our faith, 2 Cor.
 5:19.

 I. CURSE AND BLESSING, Gal.
 3:10-14.